DocnetUK/php-japi/README.md

 - `/one/two` => `One\Two`
 - `/one/two/three` => `One\Two\Three`

-When you construct the Router, you can give it a "root" namspace, like this:
+When you construct the Router, you can give it a "root" namespace, like this:

 ```php
 $router = new \Docnet\JAPI\SolidRouter('\\Docnet\\App\\Controller\\');